 DINE FOR A CAUSE: Celebrate the five-year anniversary of BlackFinn Restaurant on Friday (Sept.
 12) at 8 p.m. and support “Camp I Am Me,” a burn camp for kids.
 The Camp is part of the Illinois Fire Safety Alliance that offers fire safety and burn prevention programs.
 Tickets for this event are $25 and include two alcoholic drinks and an appetizer buffet.
 In addition to the food and drinks, enjoy a dunk tank, live band, raffle and 50/50 drawing.
 One hundred percent of the net proceeds from the evening go to the Illinois Fire Safety Alliance.
 Purchase tickets at the event or online .

-COFFEE WITH COUNCIL: Discuss anything concerning Mount Prospect on Saturday (April 12) from 9 – 11 a.m. at Village Hall (50 S. Emerson St.) with Village department heads and elected officials while enjoying a cup ‘o joe.
-Coffee with Council meets the second Saturday of each month.
+COFFEE WITH COUNCIL: Discuss anything concerning Mount Prospect with Village Department heads and elected officials on Saturday (Sept.
+13) from 9 – 11 a.m. at Village Hall (50 S. Emerson St.) Enjoy a complimentary cup of coffee during this informal chat.
+Coffee with Council is held the second Saturday of each month.
 For more info, call 847/392-6000.